-(formerly PHIL-002) This course is an introduction to morality and its application to contemporary moral issues our society presently faces such as environmental protection, reproductive rights, genetic engineering, and globalization.
+This course is an introduction to morality and its application to contemporary moral issues that our society presently faces such as environmental protection, reproductive rights, consumer rights, and privacy.
 Students will learn how thinking critically and engaging in a productive dialogue about these challenging issues.
 May not be repeated.
-LR
+LR LMC: ADR: Arts and Humanities; DA